youshy/old-blog/media.md

 ---

-Everything here is VERY old stuff but I'm very proud of it!
+Everything below the line here is VERY old stuff but I'm very proud of it!

+---

 ## Ego Trip / Prawo Głosu